 The exact number of African Americans who served within the ranks of American forces is difficult to determine.
 Blacks were not segregated into separate units.
 They fought beside whites.
 Even the Rhode Island 1st, made up of former slaves, also had white soldiers within its ranks.
 This did not occur again until the Korean War, almost two hundred years later.
 In most cases, according to the war department, extended researches as to names, organizations, and numbers, garnished little for the records often failed to show exactly what soldiers were white or of African descent.
 Since there was never a formal system of recruiting, African Americans enlisted under various regional laws and sometimes under no law or in defiance of the law.

-Total number of African Americans compared to the black presence of African Americans within the American regiments.
-Estimates agree that at least 5,000 black soldiers were dispersed throughout every American regiment during the war.
-The question of the black soldier’s presence hinges mainly on not the overall numbers of their percentage throughout the war, but upon what percentage of blacks to white which were present at any one time.
-Therefore if we were to consider that 5,000 black soldiers made up a total of around 300,000 American soldiers who ultimately served throughout the war, blacks would represent only 1.7% of the total.
+Estimates agree that at least 5,000 black soldiers fought for the Americans by war’s end.
+Therefore if we were to consider that 5,000 black soldiers made up a total of around 240,000 American soldiers who ultimately served throughout the war, blacks would represent only .02% of the total.
 But that percentage does not take into consideration the average number of black troops present within the ranks at any one time during the war.
 Other factors came into play.
-Long term enlistments made up a much smaller portion of the 300,000 figure.
+Long term enlistments made up a much smaller portion of the 240,000 figure.
 Included in this number were thirty and ninety day enlistments, ‘sunshine soldiers’ who left the service and returned when it was more opportune, large number of desertions (especially early in the war when entire companies would just ‘go home’), granting of extended furloughs to attend family needs, state militia regiments who remained at home on standby, and those militiamen who responded infrequently – often to thwart an immediate emergency or enemy incursion.
+At no time did more than 48,000 Americans serve at one time in the war.

 However the black soldier more often than not reenlisted when his term was up or enlisted for the entire war.
 Few, most especially slaves and those promised freedom for service, left their master’s residence and had no home of their own.
 African Americans remained on duty, month after month, year after year, when many of the white soldiers came and went.
 When one considers this important factor, the percentage of black to white soldiers who were fit for duty to fight at any given time during the American Revolution, more especially as the war progressed, the black presence in the ranks would calculate at a much higher percentage than a final ratio of total enlistments.
 A Hessian officer observed in 1777 that “the Negro can take the field instead of his master; and, therefore, no regiment is to be seen in which there are not Negroes in abundance, and among them there are able-bodied, strong and brave fellows.”